nest-desktop/nest-desktop/docs/user/usage-advance/controller-sidebar.rst

    :align: right
    :target: #activity-controller

-Animated graph displays activity (analog signals or spikes) for the spatial network forming layers in topology whose neurons have geographical positions.
+The animated graph displays activity (analog signals or spikes) for the spatial network forming layers in topology whose neurons have geographical positions.

 Values of the analog signals can be visualized using the colors of recorded targets.
 Here, it shows the color map :bdg:`spectral` for the value scales (from :bdg:`min` to :bdg:`max`).
-You can change the color map in the dropdown menu between the input fields of the min and max values.
+You can change the color map in the dropdown menu between the input fields of the :bdg:`min` and :bdg:`max` values.

 Additionally, an other geometry model (:bdg:`box` or :bdg:`sphere`) can be chosen.

-We recommend trying out many different options for the animation graph to find the best representation, as the optimal ones depend heavily on the simulation data and the intended use of the visualization.
+We recommend to try out many different options for the animation graph to find the best representation, as the optimal ones depend heavily on the simulation data and the intended use of the visualization.

 |br|